bvn13/JavaLessons/springboot2-junit5-skiptest/README.md

 }
 ```

-It helps us to process annotations using lamdas.
+It helps us to process annotations using lambdas.

 ### Then create a method to extract prefix from context